superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 We then elucidate how knowledge graphs and embeddings can complement each other, with neither technique alone being sufficient.

 ## The Limits of Raw Vector Search

-### Vector Search Is Not All You Need

-Introduction

 Most RAG systems rely on a vector search process over passages from a document collection to find relevant context for the LLM.
 This process has several key steps: